Azure/azure-powershell/src/Resources/Policy.Autorest/README.md

   # Transform empty object definitions (e.g. policyRule, metadata) so they are generated as
   # hashtable, otherwise their values are discarded
   - from: swagger-document
+    where: $.definitions.PolicyAssignmentProperties.properties.metadata
+    transform: $['additionalProperties'] = true
+  - from: swagger-document
     where: $.definitions.PolicyDefinitionProperties.properties.policyRule
     transform: $['additionalProperties'] = true
   - from: swagger-document